[Kubernetes] How to create a user for connecting to a cluster

 [example-test@bastion01 ~]$ kubectl config current-context example-test

-*If ReadOnly permission is given to the Pod, it will be as follows.
+*If you have given ReadOnly permission to the Pod, it will look like this:

 [example-test@bastion01 ~]$ kubectl get po NAME READY STATUS RESTARTS AGE xxxx-f5p2t 1/1 Ready 0 261d